-Domestic Violence is whenever a person behaves in a threatening, violent or abusive way towards a family member, a partner or an ex-partner.
+Domestic violence is a pattern of incidents where a person behaves in a threatening, violent or controlling way towards an intimate partner or family member.

 You are not alone.
 Every minute in the UK the police receive a call for help for domestic violence.